 You can print a copy of this receipt immediately upon payment of the fee online, or you can return to the NVC payment page and print a copy if you don’t already have one to include with your application.

 If you paid your immigrant visa fee by mail and you don’t have a copy of your receipt to include with the application, you can request that the NVC send you a copy.
 One way to make this request is to send an email to the NVC at NVCI601A@state.gov.
 You need to include “Fee Payment Receipt Request” in the subject line as well as your NVC receipt number.
 You can also make this request by telephone by calling the NVC at 603-334-0700 or by sending a request by mail to the NVC at the following address.

 31 Rochester Ave.
 Suite 200

 Portsmouth, NH 03801-2915

-In addition, USCIS has denied some provisional waiver applications when there is “reason to believe” that the applicant provided false or misleading information in order to enter the U.S. or to apply for an immigrant benefit.
-USCIS is focusing on situations where applicants have used a false name, false date of birth, or other false information relating to identity.
+In addition, USCIS denied some provisional waiver applications when there is “reason to believe” that the applicant provided false or misleading information in order to enter the U.S. or to apply for an immigrant benefit.
+USCIS focused on situations where applicants have used a false name, false date of birth, or other false information relating to identity.

 USCIS has lightened up its approach to such matters, however.
 It will no longer deny an application outright if it has reason to believe that the applicant is inadmissible under a ground other than unlawful presence.
 The agency may, however, take that possible ground of inadmissibility into consideration when it weighs the positive and negative factors in the person's case and ultimately makes a discretionary decision whether to grant or deny the waiver.